YU948136060/Lightnix/README.md

 Interested in:

-* Buildroot
+- Buildroot
-* Linux Kernel
+- Linux internals
-* OverlayFS
+- OverlayFS
-* Namespaces
-* Container runtimes
+- Runtime systems
+- Dependency management
+- Memory optimization
-* Operating system design
+- Operating system design

-Contributions, discussions, and ideas are welcome.
+Contributions and discussions are welcome.

+Especially criticism.

+Many ideas here may be wrong.

+That is why they should be explored.

 ---

-# Join Us

-Many great systems started as crazy ideas.

-Lightnix is one of them.

-If you believe operating systems should be focused, disposable, and task-oriented—

-join the discussion.

-Let's see where this idea leads.

----

 # License

-Core Code
+Core Runtime

 ```text
 GPL-2.0-only